germainkevinbusiness/UIPresenter/README.md

 This library is only functional when called from a class that is either an Activity or a Fragment.

-Basic usage is shown below, there's a more elaborate example in the [sample app](https://github.com/germainkevinbusiness/UIPresenter/tree/master/sample).
-Inside your Activity or Fragment, write this, where you see fit & safe to reference the View you want to
+Basic usage is shown below, there are more elaborate examples in the [sample app](https://github.com/germainkevinbusiness/UIPresenter/tree/master/sample).
+Inside your Activity or Fragment, write this where you see fit & safe, to reference the View you want to
 present:

 ```kotlin